-When Lillie was released the second time, he had more drugs to do and a defining crime to commit: robbing a person.
+When Lillie left prison a second time, he still had more drugs to do and a defining crime to commit: robbing an innocent person.

-The victim was severely injured but didn’t die.
-He was a stranger to Lillie, now marked with his own trauma.
+The victim was severely injured but survived.
+He was a stranger to Lillie and now suffered his own trauma.

-“I don’t even remember, really,” Lillie says. “[I left the scene] and went back to partying.”
+“I don’t even remember,” says Lillie. “[I left the scene] and went back to partying.”

-It didn’t take long and he was back in Stony Mountain.
+It didn’t take long and he was back in prison.

-It’s that experience as an Indigenous man in prison he discusses with at-risk kids – mostly boys.
-Lillie says he has spoken to students at about 70 Winnipeg public schools in three years alongside police officers as part of an ongoing gang prevention campaign.
+Lillie says he has spoken at about 70 Winnipeg public schools alongside police officers as part of an ongoing gang prevention campaign.

-He is still hoping to be invited to a First Nations school.
+He is still hoping to be invited to speak at a First Nations school.

-Lillie says he has also spoken to military cadets, at drug treatment centres and child welfare agencies.
+Lillie has also spoken to military cadets, at drug treatment centres and child welfare agencies.

-Many people, including Lillie, say the justice system never addresses why people offend in the first place.
+But many people, including Lillie, say the criminal justice system never addresses why people offend in the first place.

-He puts his 20-year history of addiction, crime and detention down to pain.
+Lillie chalks his 20-year history of addiction, crime and detention up to trauma.

-He was also avoided and ostracized as a child because of his hemophilia.
+He was also isolated and ostracized as a child because of out-dated views of his hemophilia.